 5. Get a mentor

 I once had a very bad experience with an autocratic manager.
-Highly unhappy working under her, I once contemplated leaving to seek greener pastures.
-Luckily, I had a mentor in my company who got wind of my situation and quickly intervened to pull me out of the predicament.
+Highly unhappy working under her, I once contemplated leaving the job.
+Luckily, I had a mentor in the company who got wind of my situation and quickly intervened to pull me out of the predicament.
 He set in motion a series of events which eventually got me transferred to a different department under a different manager.

 Having a mentor is helpful in workplace bullying situations because (a) your mentor can provide advice given he/she has more experience in life/in the company and (b) if your mentor is working in the same company, he/she can directly intervene to help you if needed.
 Beyond workplace bullying, having a mentor will be highly beneficial in your career development and personal development.